Shashwat8732/Redrob-Candidate-Ranker/README.md

 ### Reasoning Generation
-Each of the top 100 candidates gets a short, factual reasoning string referencing their title, years of experience, count of AI-relevant skills, and response rate — with an honest flag when notice period or response rate is a concern.
+Each of the top 100 candidates gets a short, factual reasoning string referencing title, years of experience, count of AI-relevant skills, and response rate — with an honest concern flag when notice period or response rate is weak.

 ## Results